-The Odisha government, in an effort to encourage inter-caste marriages, announced that the cash incentive for persons performing inter-caste marriages would be doubled to Rs 1 lakh from Rs 50,000.
+The Odisha government, in an effort to encourage inter-caste marriages, announced that the cash incentive for persons performing inter-caste marriages would be hiked to Rs 2.5 lakh from Rs 1 lakh.

 Officials said the amount would be given irrespective of the economic status of the marrying couple and has to be used to purchase land or household articles.